Modeling Online Behavior in Recommender Systems: The Importance of Temporal Context: Experiments

 We show that when evaluated with either a proportional or hard temporal cutoff, the model's performance is closer to what would be observed in a real-life setting.
 However, it is important to note the ideal evaluation technique is heavily domain dependent.

-First, we hold out the last 20\% of user-item interactions from each user in the validation set.
-In the second approach, we hold out the last couple of months of activity and evaluate the model's ability to predict these interactions.
-We create the validation and test sets as before.
+We divide the train, validation, and test sets as follows.
+5\% of the users from the train form the validation set.
+In the first approach, we hold out the last 20\% of user-item interactions from each user in the validation set.
+While in the other, we hold out the last couple of months of activity and evaluate the model's ability to predict these interactions.
+The test set contains the interactions and users from the two other sets as inputs, and the temporally held-out interactions are targets.